-Text: Reading Theory Literary Assignments with Written Expression, Conceptional Vocabulary Skills Assessments, Discovery Education Mathematical and Biology Assessment, Reteaching Materials and Enhancement guided practices as well as Printed and Non-Print Recommended Literary Works from Reading Literacy.
+Text: Conceptional Vocabulary Skills Assessments, Discovery Education Mathematical and Biology Assessment, Reteaching Materials and Enhancement guided practices as well as Printed and Non-Print Recommended Literary Works.

 - Expectations: Students participate in ongoing assessments throughout the course of the semester to determine student present level of performance in Reading, Written Expression and areas of Mathematics in accordance to their Individual Educational Plan.
 Student will participate in daily activities that are teacher instructed.
 Students will also participate in guided practice activities as well as independent activities that are differentiated according to the student reading, writing and math levels.

 The students will be assigned passwords and usernames to participate in the multiple reading, writing and mathematical programs.
-Students will be required to participate in the program twice a week.
-The student are expected to conference with their teacher once a week to discuss growth or lack of growth as well as explore opportunities to participate in alternative assignments to enhance their skills.
+Students will be required to participate in the program daily a week or whenever instructed.
+The students are expected to conference with their teacher once a week to discuss growth or lack of growth as well as explore opportunities to participate in alternative assignments to enhance their skills.

 Organization is imperative in this course.
-The last 2-3 weeks of this course will be spent in review and taking practice exams.
-In order to review successfully, material must be organized properly throughout the year.
-To facilitate this, the learning objectives will be given to students at the beginning of each new activity.
-These will be placed in student notebooks with all corresponding problems, worksheets, quizzes and the test for that unit placed behind it.
-Print outs from the assessments completed and class activities will also be provided to the students to review and used for conferences.
+The last 2-3 weeks of this course will be spent in review and taking practice test or benchmarks.
+In order to review successfully, material must be organized properly throughout the 2021-2022 school year.
+To facilitate this, the learning objectives will be given to students at the beginning of the course.
+These will be placed in student notebooks with all corresponding problems, worksheets, quizzes and the test for each unit.
+Printed assessments completed as well as class activities will also be provided to the students to review and used for conferences.

 - Materials: Paper and binder (1.5” - 2” minimum), scientific calculator, black or blue pen, red pen, colored pencils/markers/highlighters for your own use would be helpful, box of tissues, and roll of paper towels.
 Flip charts are optional, if you choose to keep a flip chart you will need a file folder, note cards and tape.